William Willis (inventor)

-William Willis Jr. (1841–1923) is a British inventor who developed the platinum printing process, an early form of photography, based on the light sensitivity of platinum salts, originally discovered by John Herschel.
+William Willis Jr. (1841–1923) was a British inventor who developed the platinum printing process, an early form of photography, based on the light sensitivity of platinum salts, originally discovered by John Herschel.

+William Willis was the son of British engraver of landscapes, and inventor of the anilin printing, process William Willis.
+William (jnr.) worked in practical engineering at Tangyes, Birmingham, and at the Birmingham and Midland Bank.
 Willis made the first platinum print in 1873 and patented it, but the process was imperfect, attracting little interest.
 In 1874, the British Journal of Photography announced his Platinum Printing process.
 It gave a report of the process on 4 June 1875.
 By 1879 he had improved the process sufficiently to justify founding the Platinotype Company to market his papers.